ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

 Migration to the new Geometry API
 ---------------------------------

-Several changes need to be addressed in older to update your script from the old API to the new API.
+Several changes must be addressed in older scripts to update them from the old API to the new API.

-One of the most important is that now, you don't need to call the entities like in the old API:
+One of the most important is that you no longer need to call the entities like you did in the old API.

+**Old API**

 .. code:: pycon